 My music seeks the spaces between the place of potential, of light and essence.
 It creates a particular sound world, inspired by everything around me.

-Eloise’s music has been performed by the London Symphony Orchestra, London Sinfonietta, Hebrides Ensemble, Schubert Ensemble, Dr. K Sextet and the Britten-Pears Composers Ensemble at festivals such as Aldeburgh, St. Magnus, and in 2013, the Bath and Cheltenham Festivals.
+Eloise has had works performed by the London Symphony Orchestra, London Sinfonietta, Kokoro, Hebrides Ensemble, Schubert Ensemble, MusArc choir and the Dr. K Sextet, at festivals such as Aldeburgh, St. Magnus, Bath and Cheltenham.
 Through the LSO’s Panufnik Scheme, her commission Anahata was premiered at the Barbican, conducted by Nicholas Collon, and her earlier piece Sakura has been recorded and released on LSO Live ‘The Panufnik Legacies’, conducted by Francois-Xavier Roth.